Make life happy without money

 Simple food on well-thought-out dishes

-I don’t know exactly why we have the habit, but my imagination would not be largely wrong.
+I don’t know exactly how and why such a habit began, but my imagination would not be largely wrong.
 One thing for sure is it is essential to make such small efforts to get our lives free from the spell of money.
 Even if you’re fed up with the contents of every day meal, you can raise you up by paying attention to dining goods.
 Now, we’ve finally got to the punch line of this article.
 Why don’t you get our dining furniture to enrich your daily meal?

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.